DanDreadless/viper-web-portable/README.md

 ## Dependancies

+Django version 3.0 (any higher is not supported)

 Python version <= 3.9 (Python 3.10 not supported by the latest version of django)

 See requirements.txt for python modules and add any extras that you want installing.